AI Agents Are Powerful.

 Full System Access

-OpenClaw agents get shell access, file system access, and network access.
-There's no built-in permission layer.
+Typical agent engines grant shell access, file system access, and network access out of the box.
+No permission layer.
 Every agent can do everything the host user can do.

 🔑